Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 *Enforced:* `makeLiveBuildTxSet` before ordering and `selectEntropy` fallback;
 the original consensus-set hash remains separate bookkeeping.

+Live transaction-set membership grants no authority to write extension state.
+Live-set preparation removes every supplied `ttCONSENSUS_ENTROPY` and `ttEXPORT_SIGNATURES` before computing the build-set hash or ordering salt, and `onPreBuild` removes them again before local derivation.
+Only accepted extension evidence may synthesize the live extension stream.
+Historical replay follows the opposite rule: it consumes persisted ordered bytes and never sanitizes or re-derives them.

 **INV-6 — Bounded, opt-in entropy quality.**
 Hooks state `min_tier` explicitly on every draw (no hidden network default).
 Entropy is served iff it is **fresh** (current or previous ledger) **and** meets